>

 (BILL C-59)

-On June 20, 2024, Bill C-59 was passed (the Fall Economic Statement Implementation Act, 2023), which introduced the third of three significant rounds of amendments to Canada’s federal Competition Act in two years (together with Bill C-19 and Bill C-56 discussed below).
+On June 20, 2024, federal Bill C-59 was passed in Canada (the Fall Economic Statement Implementation Act, 2023).
+Bill C-59 introduced the third of three successive significant rounds of amendments to Canada’s federal Competition Act in two years (together with Bill C-19 and Bill C-56 – both of which are discussed below in more detail).

-This new round of amendments to the Competition Act completes a sweeping overhaul of the Competition Act across virtually all key provisions of Canada’s competition legislation.
+This new round of amendments to the Competition Act completed a sweeping overhaul of Canada’s federal Competition Act across virtually all key provisions of Canadian competition legislation.
 These amendments are also the most significant changes to Canadian competition law since the modern Competition Act came into effect in 1986 replacing the former Combines Investigation Act.

-The Bill C-59 amendments, among other things, strengthen the Competition Bureau’s powers to enforce key deceptive marketing provisions of the Competition Act (e.g., relating to drip pricing, performance claims and ordinary selling price (OSP) claims), strengthen private party rights to seek Competition Tribunal remedies (e.g., for civil deceptive marketing and violations of the civil agreements provisions of the Act), introduce new penalties (e.g., administrative monetary penalties for violating the civil agreements provisions of the Act and for reprisal actions penalizing individuals for complying with the Act) and introduce a new clearance regime for environmental protection related agreements.
+The Bill C-59 amendments, among other things, strengthen the federal Competition Bureau’s powers to enforce key deceptive marketing provisions of the Competition Act (e.g., relating to drip pricing, performance claims and ordinary selling price (OSP) claims), strengthen private party rights to seek Competition Tribunal remedies (e.g., for civil deceptive marketing and violations of the civil agreements provisions of the Act), introduce new penalties (e.g., administrative monetary penalties for violating the civil agreements provisions of the Act (under section 90.1), introduce new provisions relating to reprisal actions penalizing individuals for complying with the Competition Act and introduce a new clearance regime for environmental protection related agreements, among other things.

 Canada’s Competition Act merger review regime was also substantially overhauled, eliminating the efficiency defence, introducing market share presumptions and a more restrictive remedial test for restoring competition.

-These amendments, together with those enacted in June 2022 and December 2023 (Bill C-19 and Bill C-56), increase the potential competition law risk for companies, trade and professional associations and other entities, particularly those without credible and effective competition law compliance programs and that have not reviewed their business practices to reflect Canada’s new competition laws.
+These amendments, together with those enacted in June 2022 and December 2023 (Bill C-19 and Bill C-56 – both discussed below), increase the potential competition law risk for companies, trade and professional associations and other entities and organizations, particularly those without credible and effective competition law compliance programs and that have not reviewed their business practices to reflect Canada’s new competition laws.

 DECEMBER 2023